molgenis/league-of-robots/documentation/Gearshift_technical_design.md

 ### User authentication and authorization-attributes

 User authentication and authorization will be done via the Comanage for the Science Collaboration Zone (SCZ).
-The authentication itself will be 2-factor, and the authorization workflow will be designed and maintained by GCC.
+All authentication will be 2-factor, and the authorization workflow will be designed and maintained by GCC.

-The following attributes will be part of the federated authorization process.
-(All personalized attributes are examples in this scheme):
+The following attributes will be part of the authorization process.
+The item marked with * will be provisioned by Comanage (All personalized attributes are examples in this scheme):

 User: